Operator size growth in Lindbladian SYK: Analytical operator size at large

 Because $P_n(t)=0$ for $n\neq qm+1$, we can expand $\ket{\psi_1(t)}=\sum_m \pi_{qm+1}\ket{\psi_1(t)}$.
 So we expect $\ket{O_m}\propto\pi_{qm+1}\ket{\psi_1(t)}$.
 As we explained, the nontrivial task is to prove that $\pi_{qm+1}\ket{\psi_1(t)}$ is time-independent up to a normalization coefficient, in other words, to prove that $\pi_{qm+1}\ket{\psi_1(t_1)}$ and $\pi_{qm+1}\ket{\psi_1(t_2)}$ are linearly dependent for any $t_1,t_2$.
 By using \eqref{eq:overlap}\eqref{eq:largeqDist}\eqref{eq:largeqDDist}, we find that their normalized overlap in the size subspace automatically equals $1$, namely

 So we can simply choose the orthonormal basis state as

 which is time-independent in the large $q$ limit.
-Thus, the basis $\ke{\ket{O_m}|m\in\mathbb N}$ with \eqref{eq:concentrationbasis} satisfies all the above conditions of operator size concentration: time-independence, orthonormality, the ability of expressing $\ket{\psi_1(t)}$, and each state belongs to a different size subspace, which concludes our proof.
+Thus, the basis $\ke{\ket{O_m}|m\in\mathbb N}$ with \eqref{eq:concentrationbasis} satisfies all the above conditions of operator size concentration: time-independence, orthonormality, the ability to express $\ket{\psi_1(t)}$, and each state belongs to a different size subspace, which concludes our proof.

 From this point of view, the operator size distribution $P_{qm+1}(t)$ is actually the transition probability from $\ket{\psi_1}$ to the orthonormal basis state $\ket{O_m}$ under the Lindbladian evolution for time $t$.
 So the Krylov wave function is